Improving Your Website User ExperiencePosted by Ryan Jones on Jan 24, 2019. Reading time: 9 mins

 Poor compatibility with mobiles

 How does your website look on a mobile phone, or a tablet?
-Are there features available on desktop that aren’t available on mobile?
+Are there features available on a desktop that aren’t available on mobile?
 With global web traffic from mobiles increasing to a point where more traffic is generated through mobile phones than desktop computers, mobile compatibility is key to getting this audience to convert.

 Even if your website is responsive, or you have a dedicated mobile site, make sure your design elements work properly on the smaller screen.
 One thing we test when we do website reviews and usability testing is are the important elements of the website all visible on mobile, and in the order we need them?
 Are the calls to action visible high up on the page?